 In short, how can you demonstrate your product’s value if your solution doesn’t seem different from existing solutions?
 Similarly, what if your solution is a major success, but you’ve discovered that your business model isn’t viable?
 Thus, while your client benefits from your solution, your company just accumulates losses.

 Hence, avoid these nightmare scenarios!
 Ask yourself: who, what, where, why, and how?

 Initially, you must analyze whether you are addressing the most profitable target market segmentation for your business.
 Then, does your growth strategy target the ideal clients for your solution?
 Later, ask yourself if the prospective clients that you’re focusing on are the ones that would benefit most from your offering, and if they will be able to afford it.

 Ensure that you simplify your marketing message.
 By creating your positioning marketing strategy, potential buyers will understand why they need to do business with you.
 So companies should make it crystal clear, shaping their solutions as easy to grasp.
 As one of our clients once said: “I want my mother to understand what I’m offering in my business.”

-Now that you have a firm grasp on the who and what, you need to know how you stack up against the competition.
+Once you have a firm grasp on the who and what, you need to know how you stack up against the competition.
 With proper competitive analysis, you can understand:

-Making sure that the target market needs are met with your offering is very important.
+Therefore, making sure that the target market needs are met with your offering is very important.
 This is the key that unlocks the door.
 Only if you identify the right market requirements for your solution and then implement it according to the functional design specification, will you be able to create a demand for your solution.